Vermont CLE Requirements

 How many Vermont CLE credits can I carry over?

-Vermont attorneys can carry any excess CLE credits earned in the 2nd year of their reporting period to the next reporting period.
+Vermont attorneys may carry any excess CLE credits earned in the 2nd year of their reporting period to the next reporting period.
 This may include ethics, attorney wellness, and diversity & inclusion credits as long as such credits were not used to meet any minimum requirements in the reporting period those credits were earned.

 What are the specialty credit requirements in Vermont?